pifroggi/vs_align/README.md

 Possible values are "cuda" to use with an Nvidia GPU, or "cpu".
 This will be very slow on CPU.

 > [!TIP]
-> While this is pretty good at aligning very different looking clips (like in the comparisons), you will make it easier and get better results by prefiltering to make ref as close to clip as possible.
+> While this is pretty good at aligning very different looking clips ([see comparisons](https://slow.pics/c/bhfAcZYI)), you will make it easier and get better results by prefiltering to make ref as close to clip as possible.
 For example:
 > - If clip is cropped, crop ref too so they roughly match.
 Always crop black bars.
 > - If clip is much brighter than ref, make ref brighter too.
 > - If the misalignment is larger than around 50 pixels, shift it manually so they roughly align.